volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## NEW!

+The plugin provide an exclusive feature we called __VoBAF__ : Volume Based Adaptativ Filtering !
+Different filters may be applied depending on volume level.
+This is the first version, some improvement are comming.

+- Easy to use : create 4 filters for left and right channel, with the following this exact naming :

+		- first filter (the one you select in webUI) for volume 0-19: myfilter.ext
+		- second filter for volume 20-39 : myfilter.ext-2
+		- third filter for volume 40-69 : myfilter.ext-3
+		- fourth filter for volume for 70-100 : myfilter.ext-4

+- Place all filters in the required shared directory.

+- In webUI select first filter and enable VoBAF.
+Save, it's done!

+- Now, when volume is changed, the plugin switches from a filter to an other smmothly!

-The plugin is able to auto generate filter in few clicks, just using a impluse from REW.
+The plugin is also able to auto generate filter in few clicks, just using a impluse from REW.
 To do that, it uses [DRC](http://drc-fir.sourceforge.net/).
 It will be documented soon!

 To have a idea of what it is, have look here [brutefir plugin wiki](https://volumio.github.io/docs/Plugins_User_Manuals/brutefir/Drc_with_Volumio.html)

-Output Base scheme
+Base scheme

 [volumio]--->[Loopback]--->[Brutefir]--->[output /DAC]